Medical Project

 • Experience the beauty of the African wilderness.

 • Take part in excursions in Namibia: 3-day to 28-day tours are available at an extra cost.
-Tours may include visits to the amazing sand dunes in Sossussvlei, the coastal resort of Swakkopmund and the Etosha National Park.
+Tours may include visits to the amazing sand dunes in Sossusvlei, the coastal resort of Swakopmund and the Etosha National Park.

 • Make new friends from all over the world.